Flip graph

 In mathematics, a flip graph is a graph whose vertices are combinatorial or geometric objects, and whose edges link two of these objects when they can be obtained from one another by an elementary operation called a flip.
 Flip graphs are special cases of geometric graphs.

-Among noticeable flip graphs, one finds the 1-skeleton of polytopes such as associahedra or cyclohedra.
+Among notable flip graphs, one finds the 1-skeleton of polytopes such as associahedra or cyclohedra.

 Examples

 A prototypical flip graph is that of a convex $n$-gon $\pi$.
 The vertices of this graph are the triangulations of $\pi$, and two triangulations are adjacent in it whenever they differ by a single interior edge.
 In this case, the flip operation consists in exchanging the diagonals of a convex quadrilateral.
 These diagonals are the interior edges by which two triangulations adjacent in the flip graph differ.
 The resulting flip graph is both the Hasse diagram of the Tamari lattice and the 1-skeleton of the $(n-3)$-dimensional associahedron.

 This basic construction can be generalized in a number of ways.